DMKEBUSINESSGMBH/typo3-mksearch/Documentation/Changelog/Index.rst

 Changelog
 ---------

-?.?.?
-""""""
+2.0.0
+"""""
+* added support for TYPO3 7.6
 * removed CLI Crawler.
-Please use the Scheduler Task fpr indexing instead
+Please use the Scheduler Task for indexing instead
+* cleanup and refactoring
+* added dfs field for irfaq categories
+* Handling of deleted files on FAL Indexing added
+* added missing exclude option in flexform for some fields
+* add new sorting feature for dfs fields
+* bugfix in case a FAL file has no storage
+* use title of FAL entites from metadata
+* fix solr ping checks to be typesafe
+* new addModelsToIndex method do add rnbase models and ArrayObjects to indexing queue
+* numbers are now accepted in fieldnames for filtering

 1.5.10
 """"""